medical tick Medically reviewed by

 Let us break it down simply and help you understand what steps to take next.

-Understanding Hyperthyroidism in Pregnancy
+Managing Hyperthyroidism During Pregnancy

 Hyperthyroidism occurs when your thyroid gland produces too much T3 and T4 hormones.
 During pregnancy, your body already goes through major hormonal shifts, so an overactive thyroid can cause complications if not treated